stss15/ibcs-app/docs/content-authoring.md

 | `python-playground` | `PythonPlaygroundSegment` | Requires `starterCode`; optional `snippets`, `fillTasks`. |
 | `demo` | `DemoSegment` | References a reusable entry in the `lessonDemos` InstantDB collection. |
 | `reflection` | `ReflectionSegment` | Prompt students; result saves locally and in analytics. |

+#### Audience controls

+- Use `audience: "teacher"` on any segment to make it visible only when a teacher or admin is in the module.
+This is ideal for presenter notes and recall questions.
+- `audience: "student"` hides the segment in teacher view while keeping it for learners.
+Teachers can still enable previews by setting `allowTeacherPreview: true`.
+- Legacy flags `teacherOnly` / `studentOnly` map to the same behaviour.

 Add new segment types by adding a component under `components/segments/` and extending the switch in `GamifiedModulePage.jsx`.